core-wg/comi/draft-ietf-core-comi.md

 | Event steam    | /s                | core.c.ev   |
 {: align="left"}

-The path values are example values.
+The path values in the table are the recommended ones.
 On discovery, the server makes the actual path values known for these resources.

 The methods used by CoMI are: